San Diego Wildlife Trapping

 City male animal the trend and hires sharp creature catchers to lethally trap mouse.
 It reduces mouse amounts but comes at what appears to be a

-high cost to taxpayers.
-Despite this, local San Diego wildlife removal and San Diego exterminator experts offered no more info.
+San Diego Wildlife Pest Control and San Diego exterminator experts offered no more info.

 Establishing urban seasons often puts the affable biologist squarely between animal rights activists opposed to wildlife catching and exterminating